 Now Callum wakes, dripping in sweat.
 Something has come to his isolated Welsh farm.
 If he's going to keep his family alive during this single night when all hell breaks loose, he'll have to think fast.
 And when he sees what he's facing, he suspects even that may not be enough.

 This blast of a book can be read in one nail-biting session.

-- Harvest Festival is in the list for the 2016 Bram Stoker Awards Preliminary Ballot!
+- Harvest Festival was in the list for the 2016 Bram Stoker Awards Preliminary Ballot.

 - Harvest Festival is also available as an audio book.

 - This book is also available in Karl Drinkwater's Horror Collection, along with Turner and They Move Below.